 When trying to figure out how to tell your spouse you want a divorce, and it immediately makes you feel as though you have lost all control.
 The great part about mediation is that BOTH spouses have equal input on their divorce.
 Keep this in mind as you approach your spouse.
 Ask for them to work with you to create a mutually beneficial solution, so you both walk away in better standing than if you litigated your case.
 If they refuse to participate, you can still obtain a divorce, called a “default.”

 Are you searching for how to tell your spouse you want a divorce?
-Call San Diego Family Mediation Center at (858) 736-2411 today.
+Contact West Coast Family Mediation Center today.